Country selection

 - Whether the answer is compulsory or optional as well as the possible consequences of a lack of response

-- Whether the data subject can ask to no longer be included in the file
+- Whether the data participant can ask to no longer be included in the file

-- The existence of a right of access to the data concerning the data subject and the rectification of this data
+- The existence of a right of access to the data concerning the data participant and the rectification of this data

 - The data retention period